vsee/old_personal_page/about.md

 * mobile systems
 * machine learning
-* embedded systems
 * energy efficient computing
 * system simulation
-* compiler optimisation
+* heterogeneous processing
-* OpenCL
+* data analysis

 Have a look at my [github profile](https://github.com/vsee) to see some of my latest work.
 I am in the middle of a transfer from bitbucket to github, so there will be more to see